-Additional information regarding student disciplinary procedures and consequences is provided on the NPS website at www.npsk12.com, including links to all School Board policies and regulations.
-I strongly encourage you to review the Standards of Student conduct together (parents/guardians and students), sign the detachable sheet, and return the completed form to your child's (ren's) assigned school(s).
+As students enter the 2023-2024 school year, please be aware of the school division's expectations for appropriate student behavior that will support a productive, safe, and healthy climate for teaching and learning.
+Likewise, please note the disciplinary procedures and consequences in this handbook have been approved by the City of Norfolk School Board.
+Additional information is provided on the NPS website at www.npsk12.com, including links to all School Board policies and regulations.

+We kindly ask our parents/guardians to review the Standards of Student conduct with their child(ren); sign the detachable sheet; and return the completed form to your child's(ren's) assigned school(s).

-We are grateful for your partnership.
+We are profoundly grateful for your continued partnership.